MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/tracelogging-for-kernel-mode-drivers-and-components.md

 ---
-title: TraceLogging for kernel-mode drivers and components
+title: TraceLogging for Kernel-Mode Drivers and Components
 description: This topic describes how to use the TraceLogging API from within kernel-mode drivers and components. ms.date: 04/20/2017
 ---